- IC 102

 University of Texas Health Science Center at Houston

-The University of Texas Health Science Center at Houston, School of Nursing, Center on Aging records contains the Joseph C. Sr. and Selenia E. Valley Conference papers, which will be the first series in the collection.
-This collection will continue to grow.
-The collection contains photos, papers, memos, ephemera related to the Valley Conference on aging.
+The University of Texas Health Science Center at Houston, School of Nursing, Center on Aging records consists of four processed boxes and eighteen unprocessed boxes.
+The processed portion of the collection contains papers relating to the Joseph C. Sr. and Selenia E. Valley Conference.
+There are photos, papers, memos, and ephemera related to the Valley Conference.
 The Valley conference was an annual event in September to improve the quality of care for older adults by providing access to elder care innovations to community caregivers.
 The Valley family history is also included in this collection.
-The collection is in good condition and is measures 20 cubic feet ( 20 boxes.)

 The UT MD Anderson Cancer Center records contains newsletters, articles on Neoplasia, annual reports, staff directories, publications, nursing neogram, research protocols, statistics, committee reports, Dr. Clark’s retirement comments, policies, employee handbooks, clinical training grants, internal reviews, printed materials, academic plans, research reports, and Christmas card project dating from 1946-2000.